-For chronic conditions, an intensity of 0.8 - 1.0 W/cm2 is used initially and it is increased according to the patient's reaction (the positive step method).
-The ultrasound intensity must not exceed 2.0 W/cm2 in continuous mode and 3.0 W/cm2 in pulse mode.
+For chronic conditions, the intensity of 0.8 - 1.0 W/cm is used initially and it is increased according to the patient's reaction (the positive step method).
+The ultrasound intensity must not exceed 2.0 W/cm in continuous mode and 3.0 W/cm in pulse mode.

-It is not recommended to increase in steps two parameters at the same time - if you extend the application area, do not increase intensity, and vice versa.
+It is not recommended to increase in steps two parameters at the same time - if you extend application area, do not increase intensity, and vice versa.